 One of the more successful experiments in the sub-miniature format was the "half-frame" format.
 The camera used standard 35mm film but it took an image that was ½ the size of a normal 35mm frame.
 Thus you got twice as many exposures per roll of film.
 Half-frames had some popularity in the 1960s; Olympus came out with its famous Pen series, and Canon answered with its Demi cameras (Demi is French for "half").

 This camera still has the selenium photo cell that runs the meter: it's that big faceted glass-thing on the camera's upper left side.
-They were big and not too great, but the nice thing about them is that they generated their own electrical current (which is what you measured; more light means more current).
-So no batteries.
+They were big and not too great, but the nice thing about them is that they generated their own electrical current, so no batteries.
 A lot of cameras that are now a half-century old still have perfectly good, working light meters because they don't need batteries.

 But half-frames never stayed.
 Their market was eaten away at the lower end by the light-weight, super-convenient Instamatic and such, and if you were going to pay for a quality camera, why not pay a little more and get a full-frame 35mm?
 By the late 60s and 70s, full-frame cameras were smaller and lighter, and the full-size 35mm cameras had interchangable lenses and lots of other nice accessories, and the experiment had run its course.